Sleeping with “Bar Women” in Siem Reap, Cambodia as a Way to Meet Someone (A Conversation)

 “It’s the sole.
 The sole really hurts!” is all he could say.

 “You should be fine,” she explained.
 “You just have some swelling along the ankle that is pinching your nerves and causing pain in your sole.
-You should be fine.
 Rest for today, but tomorrow, go see the doctor.
 There’s a small chance it might constrict your blood flow and cause a blood clot.
 Those can be life threatening.”

 “You are going to be okay.
 I’m going to go back home, but if you have any more pain or soreness take some aspirin.”

 She walked back to her apartment.
-Had she done the right thing in not investigating the anomaly further?
+Had she done the right thing ignoring the anomaly?
+Or should she have investigated it further?
 She couldn’t help but feel like she had seen a case like this before, but she couldn’t remember any details.
 As a matter of fact, all of this felt vaguely familiar.

 She entered her apartment.
 Her cat was staring at the screen door of her balcony, gazing outside.
 She walked over to her balcony too.
-It was a sunny afternoon, and its warm glow seemed to beckon her.
+It was a sunny afternoon, and its warm glow beckoned her.
 She couldn’t help but see a part of herself in her cat, the part of her that longed to head out and have an adventure.

 She opened the screen door to take in the sun, but her cat immediately took this as an opportunity to try to bolt outside.
 She caught him just in time.